This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 teaspoon table salt

-- 3 ounces bittersweet chocolate coarsely chopped
+- 3 ounces bittersweet chocolate, coarsely chopped [or chocolate chips]

 Cake